 LimeNET QPCIe board (back side)

-Note: While you can use the LimeSDR QPCIe board with other computers, LimeNET Core and, by extension, LimeNET Base Station are the only complete systems we’ve tested and pre-qualified as part of the LimeNET ecosystem.
+Note: While you can use the LimeSDR QPCIe board with other computers, LimeNET Base Station is the only complete systems we’ve tested and pre-qualified as part of the LimeNET ecosystem.
 Of course, we encourage developers to integrate LimeSDRs of all flavors into new hardware configurations, but our ability to support and maintain hardware configurations is currently limited to those in the LimeNET family.

 LimeNET is built on a robust, community-driven software stack, including: